 The scene is forever etched in my mind.
-It was August in Ozark, Mo.
+It was August in Ozark, Missouri.
 I was 18 years old and about to leave home.
-In the driveway stood Dad and Mom about to face an empty nest.
+In the driveway stood Dad and Mom, about to face an empty nest.

-For the first time in my life, I remember feeling an enormous sense of gratitude and appreciation to these 2 people who had given me so much of themselves.
+For the first time in my life, I remember feeling an enormous sense of gratitude and appreciation to these two people who had given me so much of themselves.